 - Iconic a leading cosmetics brand based in the United Kingdom, had sold its products both domestically and internationally since its launch in 2015.
 However, the brand's cross-border offering was limited, as it was only able to display prices in a few currencies, provide few payment options and offer expensive and lengthy shipping options.
-These limitations collectively resulted in low cross-border conversion rates.
+These limitations collectively resulted in low crossborder conversion rates.
 Iconic engaged Global-e in June 2017 in an effort to better capture their international opportunity.
-Within two years of engaging Global-e, Iconic realized the following results: - i 143% increase in the number of international orders; - i 138% increase in international conversion rates; and - ; successfully completing sales to more than 120 countries. - Vincero Watches a luxury watch brand based in the U.S., had cross-border sales accounting for 30% to 40% of their business.
+When comparing the eight months immediately prior to engaging Global-e to the same eight-month period in the second year following engagement with Global-e, Iconic realized the following results: - ; 143% increase in the number of international orders; - ; 138% increase in international conversion rates; and - ; successfully completing sales to more than 120 countries. - Vincero Watches a luxury watch brand based in the U.S., had cross-border sales accounting for 30% to 40% of their business.
 However, the brand was seeking to combat some of the obstacles presented by the COVID-19 pandemic, as well as increase global shopper satisfaction, capitalize on international traffic, increase conversion rates and grow sales in key markets, in each case, by offering a premium and localized e-commerce experience.
-Vincero Watches engaged Global-e, and within four months of implementing Global-e's cross-border e-commerce solution, realized the following results: - ; 31% increase in international conversion rates as compared to the same period in the prior year; and - i significant revenue increase in key markets, including 159% increase in the United Kingdom and 183% increase in the UAE, where conversion rates also were doubled. - Hackett London a luxury clothing brand based in the United Kingdom, was selling its products online internationally, but faced several barriers that impacted its ability to fully realize its cross-border e-commerce potential.
+Vincero Watches engaged Global-e in April 2020 and in the four month period from May 2020 to August 2020 following the implementation of Global-e's cross-border e-commerce solution, realized the following results relative to the same period in the prior year: - ; 31% increase in international conversion rates as compared to the same period in the prior year; and - ; significant revenue increase in key markets, including 159% increase in the United Kingdom and 183% increase in the UAE, where conversion rates also were doubled. - Hackett London a luxury clothing brand based in the United Kingdom, was selling its products online internationally, but faced several barriers that impacted its ability to fully realize its cross-border e-commerce potential.
 These barriers included a lack of support for calculating and pre-paying duties and taxes at checkout, and limited payment options.
 Hackett London therefore sought an advanced cross-border e-commerce solution to enable it to optimize their online international sales and provide shoppers with an enhanced online shopping experience.
-Hackett London engaged Global-e in June 2019 and in just three months realized the following results: - i 77% increase in conversion rates - ; 75% increase in online international orders; and - i 97% increase in international revenues.
+Hackett London engaged Global-e in June 2019 and in the following three months realized the following results relative to the same period in the prior year: - ; 77% increase in conversion rates - ; 75% increase in online international orders; and - ; 97% increase in international revenues.